Deploying apps

 We recommend using the standard buildpacks to maximise the support you will receive from GOV.UK PaaS.
 Using a custom buildpack or Docker image will mean additional setup and maintenance costs.

 Your responsibilities change depending on whether you use a standard buildpack, custom buildpack or a Docker image.
-Refer to the responsibility model guidance for further information.
+Refer to the documentation on knowing your responsibilities for further information.

 Buildpack language version updates